 I try to be a positive person and although we have our down days I am an overall happy person – a lot of this is to do with my Mum, a woman who is my best friend and someone I can confide in whatever the matter.
 She’s full of great ideas and positivity that always lifts me and encourages me to come back fighting.
 Back to third year I firstly had a greetings card project which I called ‘Holly’s Sweet Treats’ and I created fun stitches that were on cards which had recipes inside to create biscuits for an activity for children.
 In my third year my friendships really blossomed and I can say third year was my favourite.
 My final project to end my three years of uni was my favourite to date.
 The Ted and Tilly Adventures – I wrote short stories and created 31 fabrics samples as part of a children’s interior range.
 This story writing is a new love I have found and something I hope to develop as I currently have new stories in the works!
 StitchItWithStyle has been with me through all of that but I decided it was time for a change.
 As I grew older I wanted to add more ‘me’ into my business and really push it in the direction I wanted to.
 With some new products, some of the classics, same love and passion, in the summer of 2017, HollyEdwardsTextiles was born!
 I now work in a workshop a short walk from my house.
-My workshop is filled with fabrics, pompoms and lots of fairy lights.
-I also offer workshops where you can come to my workshop and learn about the wonderful world of sewing and textiles.
-Or if you just fancy popping in for a chat, just ping me over a message before you do!
+My workspace is filled with fabrics, pompoms and lots of fairy lights.
+I also offer workshops where you can come to my workspace and learn about the wonderful world of sewing and textiles.

 I hope my story inspires others to follow your dreams and your passions, no matter your age.
 If you need a nudge to start something you’ve always wanted let this story be that nudge.
 If you want something to happen go and grab it with both hands and don’t let anyone stop you.